Lumi-supercomputer/lumi-userguide/docs/software/packages/vasp.md

 # VASP on LUMI

 VASP (Vienna Ab Initio Simulation Package) is a popular software package for "atomic scale materials modelling from first principles" (see the [VASP home page](https://www.vasp.at/)).
-In general, it runs well on LUMI-C. **There is currently no version of VASP that can use the AMD GPUs in the Early Access Platform or LUMI-G.**
+In general, it runs well on LUMI-C.

+**There is currently no version of VASP that can use the AMD GPUs in the Early Access Platform or LUMI-G.**

 ## Installing VASP

 We provide automatic installation scripts for several versions of VASP.
 The procedure in general is described on the [EasyBuild page](../installing/easybuild.md).
-The step by step procedure to install VASP 6.3.0 is a follows:
+The step by step procedure to install VASP 6.3.0 is:

 1. Download the VASP source code "vasp.6.3.0.tgz" from the [VASP portal](https://www.vasp.at/).
 2. Upload the file somewhere to your home directory on LUMI.